 The SRS is already conducting taxpayer perception surveys in order to collect information on client satisfaction with the SRS services and performance.
 Such survey work should be supplemented by specific questions on tax compliance attitudes and views.
-However, feedback surveys only provide reliable and objective results if the anonymity of respondents is guaranteed.
-Therefore, they are generally contracted out and carried out by a university or research institute or by a survey company.
-To a certain extent, the data collected through the SSE Riga shadow economy index for the Baltic countries can also be used as input into the compliance attitude analysis.
-However, the survey was targeted at only a small number of entrepreneurs and the questions covered only a few aspects of tax compliance (such as the perception about the probability of getting caught for underreporting of business profits), so it is not a substitute for a real compliance attitude analysis.
+However feedback surveys only provide reliable and objective results in case the anonymity of respondents is guaranteed.
+Therefore they are generally contracted out and carried out by a university or research institute or by a survey company.
+To a certain extent the data collected through the SSE Riga shadow economy index for the Baltic countries can also be used as input into the compliance attitude analysis.
+However the limited scope of the survey, only targeted at a small number of entrepreneurs, and the kind of questions asked in this survey, covering only few aspects of tax compliance, such as the perception about the probability of getting caught for underreporting of business profits, do not make this survey a substitute for a real compliance attitude analysis.

-Box 10.
+Box 13.
 Compliance survey analysis in Canada

 The Canadian Revenue Agency (CRA) contracts private firms to conduct taxpayer attitudinal research.
 The CRA uses a representative survey to periodically investigate attitudes toward tax compliance (names the CROP 3SC Monitor Survey).
-The usefulness of the survey is that it gives information on how the attitudes of taxpayers to tax compliance vary by socio-economic characteristics, trends and underlying values.
+The usefulness of the survey is that it gives information on how the attitudes of taxpayers to tax compliance vary against socio-economic characteristics, trends and underlying values.
 It helps the CRA to monitor shifts in expectations/attitudes and behavior, and allows a more detailed profiling of tax payers than simple division into those that evade and those who do not.
-For example, recent cluster analysis showed: 31 percent of the taxpayer population is fully compliant (risk averse and opposed to tax evasion), 18 percent are altruistic compliers (strongly opposed to tax cheating), 15 percent are over-taxed opportunists (higher-income taxpayer who view it acceptable to cheat, and state that they have done so when given the opportunity), 12 percent are rationalizers, 12 percent are underground economists, while 13 percent are outlaws (admit to tax evasion openly).
-The CRA uses research findings to help develop communications and marketing initiatives to improve voluntary compliance, including the development of a strategy to target different subgroups.
+For example, recent cluster analysis showed: 31 percent of taxpayer population are fully compliant (risk averse and opposed to tax evasion, 18 percent are altruistic compliers (strongly opposed to tax cheating), 15 percent are over-taxed opportunists (higher income taxpayer who view it acceptable to cheat, and state that they have done so when given the opportunity), 12 percent are rationalizers, 12 percent are underground economists, while 13 percent are outlaws (admit to tax evasion openly).
+The CRA uses research findings to help develop communications and marketing initiatives to improve voluntary compliance.
+It allows a strategy to be developed to target different subgroups.